• en

 Playing positions and their training goals for football teams with 3 sessions per week.

 See how much you should achieve per match, across all weekly training sessions, and per individual training — tailored to your position.
+The match data used in this example is based on semi-professional football teams from the 3rd Dutch division.

 johan-sports-training-goals-central-defender-english-high-accelerations-decelerations-maximum-speedjohan-sports-fc-rijnvogels-training-goals-full-back---wing-back-english-high-accelerations-decelerations-maximum-speedjohan-sports-training-goals-midfielder-english-high-accelerations-decelerations-maximum-speedjohan-sports-training-goals-winger-english-high-accelerations-decelerations-maximum-speedjohan-sports-training-goals-striker-english-high-accelerations-decelerations-maximum-speed